Disney Hotels on the Monorail: A Complete Guide to Disney World Monorail Resorts

 Dining at Disney’s Grand Floridian Resort & Spa

-Most of the food served at The Grand Floridian will be American style, so it should be pretty easy to please everyone in your party food-wise.
-Note that the Grand Floridian also houses the most expensive restaurant on Disney World property: Victoria & Albert’s.
+The Grand Floridian also houses the most expensive restaurant on Disney World property: Victoria & Albert’s, which is the only MICHELIN Star rated restaurant at Disney World.
 And several of the Table Service dining options have a dress code, so you probably can’t just waltz in with whatever you wore to the theme park that day.

 Grand Floridian Table Service Dining

-- Enchanted Rose — Beauty and the Beast inspired cocktail lounge
+- Enchanted Rose โ Beauty and the Beast inspired cocktail lounge

-- Citricos Lounge — Lounge next to Citricos that serves a lot of the same food.
+- Citricos Lounge โ Lounge next to Citricos that serves a lot of the same food.

 Grand Floridian Quick Service Dining

-- Beaches Pool Bar & Grill — Burgers, sandwiches, and drinks at the Beach Pool
+- Beaches Pool Bar & Grill โ Burgers, sandwiches, and drinks at the Beach Pool

 More Features & Amenities at The Grand Floridian